General PDMP Information

-Senate Bill 286 - view text of the bill here - was signed into law by Governor John Lynch on June 12, 2012.
-It creates a controlled drug health and safety program (prescription monitoring program) and the Board of Pharmacy has been tasked with implementing the program through the use of Federal & private grants & at no cost to the state general fund.
-NH will join the 48 other states which currently have prescription monitoring programs in place.
-Once the program is implemented, it will be monitoring controlled drug prescriptions (DEA Schedule II through IV) to track/flag "doctor shoppers" and multiple/duplicate controlled substance prescriptions for a patient and notify law enforcement and the various state/federal regulatory boards of any unusual activity.
+Senate Bill 286 was signed into law by Governor John Lynch on June 12, 2012.
+It created a controlled drug health and safety program (prescription monitoring program) funded entirely through the Federal & private grants & at no cost to the state general fund.
+NH joined 48 other states currently with prescription monitoring programs in place.
+The program monitors controlled drug prescriptions (in DEA Schedules II through IV) to track/flag "doctor shoppers" and multiple/duplicate controlled substance prescriptions for a patient and notify law enforcement and the various state/federal regulatory boards of any unusual activity.

 View the State Statute (RSA 318-B:31-38) regarding the program.

 View the Board's Rules (Ph 1500) regarding the program.